SwiftERM Hyper-personalisation for ecommerce email marketing

 Multiple touchpoints create a journey.
 If brands are to successfully influence the customer – to buy, renew or recommend to a family, friend or coworker – then the experience in the moments that matter needs to meet their needs.

-By knowing and understanding how customers feel during these touchpoints, brands can focus on improving certain, and often small, aspects to the experience, rather than having to rethink the journey as a whole.
+By knowing and understanding how customers feel during these touchpoints, brands can focus on improving certain, and often small, aspects of the experience, rather than having to rethink the journey as a whole.

 This helps brands to create a tailored approach, instead of having to adopt a one-size-fits-all mindset.